Fractal uncertainty in higher dimensions: Bounded Fourier support from plurisubharmonic functions

 \end{lemma} \begin{proof} Because $f$ is analytic on $U$, $|f|^2$ is plurisubharmonic and thus subharmonic on $U$.
 It follows that

-\end{proof} If we just wanted $f$ to satisfy (\ref{eq:psh_to_bdd_fourier_f_growth_y}) and (\ref{eq:prop_f_bdd_u}) then we could try applying H\"ormander's theorem directly to construct $f$ with $\eta = 0$.
-That doesn't work because the solution could be $f = 0$---remember that condition (\ref{eq:prop_f_lower_bd}) quantifies the non-vanishing of $f$.
+\end{proof} If we ignore \eqref{eq:prop_f_lower_bd} for a moment and just want $f$ to satisfy \eqref{eq:psh_to_bdd_fourier_f_growth_y} and \eqref{eq:prop_f_bdd_u} then we could try applying H\"ormander's theorem to construct $f$ with $\eta = 0$.
+That doesn't work because the solution could be $f = 0$---remember that \eqref{eq:prop_f_lower_bd} quantifies the non-vanishing of $f$.
 To fix this we write $f = h - g$ where $h$ is a bump function in a neighborhood of the origin and $g$ solves the inhomogenous equation $\delbar g = \delbar h$.
 Now we can use Theorem \ref{thm:hormander_delbar} to construct $g$.
 By adding a new term to the plurisubharmonic weight $u$, we can force $g$ to be small near the origin and then get a lower bound on $f$ near the origin.